 Having been diagnosed with bipolar disorder, some urges to write come to me while "under the influence" of my own biochemicals.
 Sometimes I'm up.
 Sometimes I'm down.
 If you read much of my poetry, you may think I'm always down.

 I was diagnosed as bipolar in my mid thirties, about 20 years ago.
-These writings come from experiences I've had or self-debated about, and written about during those twenty years.
-What I share, I hope will ease the negativity associated with bipolars, and will encourage bipolars to seek the gift you have been given until my bipolar peers find it within themselves--even if it takes all your life.
-Celebrate unique creativity.
+These writings come from experiences I've had, or self-debated about, and written about during those twenty years.
+What I share, I hope will ease fear and negativity associated with this mood disorder diagnosis.

 I want to encourage every bipolar to seek the creative gift interwoven with your bipolar.
 No one can tell you where to find it, or what it is that will lead you to a better and unique perspective to share.
 Bipolars may climb through many emotional chasms and slip and slide the downhill emotional runs before discovering the passion of the gift inside themselves.- You may know what "it" is already, or it may be the search of you a bipolar lifetime.

 Celebrate uniique creativity, wherever you may find it.